cdn-specs/loop-prevention/draft-cdn-loop-prevention.md

 is achieved through a combination of DNS and forwarding rules, and site configurations are sometimes complex and managed by several parties.

-When this happens, it is difficult to debug, and can be used as an attack vector (e.g., see
+When this happens, it is difficult to debug.
+Additionally, it sometimes isn't accidental; loops between multiple CDNs be used as an attack vector (e.g., see {{loop-attack}}), especially if one CDN unintentionally strips the loop detection headers of another.
-{{loop-attack}}).

 HTTP defines the Via header field in {{!RFC7230}}, Section 5.7.1 for "tracking message forwards, avoiding request loops, and identifying the protocol capabilities of senders along the